Merkoba/Hue/configuration.md

 "anti_spam_check_delay"
 >Checks connections every x ms to unban and reduce levels.

+"upload_spam_charge"
+>The higher this number is, the slower it adds spam on file upload.

 "session_cookie_max_age"
 >The amount of time a session cookie is valid.
 This cookie determines if a user needs to login again when entering.